-What is a cash-out refinance?
+What is a cash-out refinance basics?

 Cash-out refinance and home equity?

-To qualify for a cash-out refinance, you need to have a certain amount of home equity.
+In other words, to qualify for a cash-out refinance, you need to have a certain amount of home equity.
 That’s what you’re borrowing against.

-Pros of cash-out refinance
+Pros of cash-out refinance basics

-|Debt consolidation||Mortgage debt can also be repaid over a considerably more extended period than other types of debt, up to 30 years, so it can make your payments more manageable if you have a large amount of debt that must be repaid in 5-10 years.|
+|Debt consolidation||Mortgage debt can also be repaid over a considerably more extended period than other types of debt, up to 30 years.
+So it can make your payments more manageable if you have a large amount of debt that must be repaid in 5-10 years.|

-|Lower interest rates||This is the most common reason why most people do a traditional refinance, and it makes sense for cash-out refinancing, too, because you’ll be taking on a larger loan and lowering your interest costs.
+|Lower interest rates||This is the most common reason why most people do a traditional refinance basics.
+Hence it makes sense for cash-out refinancing too.
+Because you’ll be taking on a larger loan and lowering your interest costs.
 If you use the cash to pay off other debts such as credit cards or a home equity loan, you’ll be reducing the interest rate you pay on that debt.|

 |Tax Deductions||The mortgage interest deduction may be available on a cash-out refinance if the money is used to buy, build, or substantially improve your home.|

-|Value-Added Home Improvements||Homeowners who use cash-out refinances for these types of projects can deduct the mortgage interest from their taxes if these projects substantially increase the home’s value.|
+|Value-Added Home Improvements||Homeowners who use cash-out refinances for these types of projects can deduct the mortgage interest from their taxes.
+It happens if these projects substantially increase the home’s value.|

-|Pay Your Child’s College Tuition||If your adult child needs help paying for college, using your home’s equity to make up the shortfall can be a prudent move if student loan rates are much higher than what you can get with a cash-out refinance.|
+|Pay Your Child’s College Tuition||If your adult child needs help paying for college, using your home’s equity to make up the shortfall can be a prudent move.
+If student loan rates are much higher than what you can get with a cash-out refinance basics.|

 Contact us at (605) 718-9820 or schedule a call and let our mortgage experts help you with your home loan.